software-next/tactigon-shapes/README.md

 # Tactigon Shapes

 Tactigon Shapes is an extension of [Blockly](https://developers.google.com/blockly) which is a proect by Google and it allows you to create visual, drag-and-drop block-based programming interfaces.
-Instead of typing code, you can create programs by connecting blocks or shapes together.
+Instead of typing code, you can create programs by connecting blocks together.
 From Tactigon Shapes you can generates code in JavaScript, Python, PHP, or Dart based on the visual blocks.
 But we recommend to use Python because almost all of our projects speak Python.

 ### Key Features of Tactigon Shapes:
 - Visual Programming: Drag-and-drop interface that helps users understand programming concepts.
 - Code Generation: Automatically generates code in multiple programming languages.
-- Customizable: You can create your own blocks/shapes and define their behavior.
+- Customizable: You can create your own blocks and define their behavior.

 ## Tactigon Ecosystem